Many insurance companies will not pay for repairs for a vehicle after an accident until after you pay the mechanic the initial deductible amount.

-For many people, even a $500 deductible is too much for them to pay, especially in this tough economy.
+For many people, even a $500 deductible is too much to pay.

-The option is to reduce the deductible, but this may equate to a monthly premium that is too high as well.
+The option is to reduce the deductible, which may equate to a monthly premium that is too high as well.

-It seems like a Catch-22, but the good news is, there may be a way to still keep your higher deductible but work out the $500 (or other cost) payment that is due to the mechanic fixing your car.
+It seems like a Catch-22, but the good news is there may be a way to still keep your higher deductible but work out the payment due to the mechanic fixing your car.

 How can I avoid paying my deductible?

-In this case, you have a couple of options.
-First of all, you can ask the mechanic to bill the insurance company, less the deductible, and allow you to make payments to them for the balance of the bill.
+First of all, you can ask the mechanic to bill the insurance company, minus the deductible, and allow you to make payments to them for the balance of the bill.

 The downside to doing this is that the mechanic may agree under the condition that they can keep your vehicle until the debt is paid.
-This is something that is perfectly legal and allows a business, such as a repair shop, to ensure that they recoup their costs on a repair.
-If you can’t work until your vehicle is back in your possession, this could present a problem.
+Keeping a vehicle is legal and allows a repair shop to make sure they recoup their costs.

 Free Car Insurance Comparison